Cogewea: Reception

 When the book was first published, audiences found the novel's style awkward.
-Mourning Dove was accused by one US Indian agent of falsely claiming that she written the novel.
-After receiving McWhorter wrote to him strongly supporting Mourning Dove's authorship, the agent recanted his statements.
+Mourning Dove was accused by one US Indian agent of falsely claiming that she had written the novel.
+After receiving assurances McWhorter wrote to him strongly supporting Mourning Dove's authorship, the agent recanted his statements.
 Over her lifetime, Mourning Dove gained both notoriety and respect as an author.
 It was not until the late 20th century that Cogewea gained scholarly attention, following a revival of interest in women's and indigenous people's works.

 Since that time, scholarship has focused on the infusion in Cogewea of Western tropes with Native American storytelling.
 In the novel, Alfred Densmore attempts to steal land and money he believes Cogewea possesses (she doesn't), and ends up abusing her when he finds out she is poor.
 Scholars agree that this plot line is a re-writing of the Silyx Okanagan oral story of Chipmunk and Owl Woman, where Owl Woman is the devourer and Chipmunk barely survives her encounter.
 Chipmunk is the meaning of Cogewea's name (Okanagan q̓ʷəq̓ʷc̓wíyaʔ).
 Jeannette Armstrong, a First Nations woman who claims to be a grand-niece of Mourning Dove, says that the author had a "masterful knowledge of what Okanagan oral story is and how it works".

 Recent scholarship has also recognized the novel as a work of Indigenous empowerment.